 It is never acceptable to give the user the safety data sheet as this only contains information about the substance in its "as supplied" form and gives no information about the unique way in which it will be used.

-The User Information Sheet details the training requirements; any written safe working procedures; storage/disposal/spillage procedures; and the correct personal protective equipment to use.
+The User Information Sheet details the training requirements; any written safe working procedures; your unique storage/disposal/spillage procedures; and the correct personal protective equipment to use.
 In addition, it details the first aid action to take in the event of accidental contact.

 Once you have completed your COSHH Assessments you will need to update your risk assessment tracker with the assessment information.